number8/Java-Scopes/README.md

 	// use the resource
 }
 ```
-Sometimes, we'd like to abstract such patterns of instantiaton of resources, like when we want to manipulate more than one at a time:
+Sometimes, we'd like to abstract such patterns of instantiation of resources, like when we want to manipulate more than one at a time:
 ```java
 try (BufferedReader br = getReader(RESOURCE_TXT);
      BufferedReader br2 = getReader(OTHER_RESOURCE_TXT);) {